We will develop a system that uses inductive coupled resonators to delivers wideband telemetry and power simultaneously for implantable applications.

-Chips for implantable applications are buried under the skin, and has to be powered and communicate wirelessly to an externally unit.
-In addition, a reverse link (implant to external) is required to transmit the sensor information to the external unit with a throughput up to 10Mbps in certain applications.
-The forward (external to implant) power link should be able to deliver sufficient amount of power, and its efficiency should not be significantly degraded by the reverse link.
-Typically, high reverse link throughput and high forward link efficiency in principle contradictory, in terms of the quality factor of the coil.
+Chips for implantable applications are buried under the skin, and have to be powered and communicate wirelessly to an externally unit.
+A data link is required to sending the data to the implant, or reading data from the implantable sensors back to the external unit with a throughput up to 10Mbps in certain applications.
+The (external to implant) power transfer should be able to deliver sufficient amount of power, and its efficiency should not be significantly degraded by the data link.
+Typically, high data link throughput and high power transfer efficiency are in principle contradictory, in terms of the quality factor of the coil.

 We seek very motivated candidates with electrical engineering and/or biomedical background, with strong knowledge of the RF and analog design workflow and acquainted with the Cadence tool chain.

 • Literature survey on near-field telemetry and powering system.

 • Schematic and layout design of selected architecture.

 • (optional) Implementation and measurement of the test-chip.

 As the world-best research institute, we are the center of the excellence in nano-electronics design for Internet of Things and Healthcare applications.
 In this internship project, you will be working on the cutting-edge research project, under the supervision of the world-renown researchers from diverse background.

 • Electrical Engineering Background with good analytical skills.

 • Knowledge of analog design circuits using CMOS transistors.